- Cancer Information

-If you live in the country and need to travel for treatment, or if you have extended hospital stays, you may be away from your family for long periods.
+If you need to travel for treatment, or if you have extended hospital stays, you may be away from your family for long periods.
 In some cases, both parents may need to travel to a major hospital and leave their children with family members or friends.
 The following tips may help you stay in touch.
 They might also be useful if you don’t need to leave home but want extra ways to communicate with your kids.

 - Ask your kids to do drawings and take photos to send to you.

-- Set a time to call home each night when you’re away, then read a favourite story together over the phone or via video calling (e.g. Skype, FaceTime).
+- Set a time to call home each night when you’re away, then read a favourite story together over the phone or via video calling (e.g. FaceTime, Zoom or Teams).